 The Walsh house.
 Brandon enters Brenda's room to ask her if she's seen his calculator, and she snarls back that she hasn't.
 Brandon rolls his eyes and apologizes for ignoring her in favor of his basketball game when she wanted to talk about Dylan and Kelly.
 He then invokes how Papa Walsh forbade her to go to Jack McKay's Welcome Home From Prison party and tells her not to take it out on him.
 Brenda claims she didn't actually want to go, and wonders if their father is right about Jack McKay being a "major bad guy."
 She recalls that there was always a part of Dylan she could never understand, but now that Jack's back in the picture he seems even more distant.
 It's sort of cringe-worthy that Brenda hasn't twigged onto the realization that Dylan is acting so distant toward her because of his burning desire to dump her ass so he can openly start dating Kelly.

 West Beverly High.
 Brenda runs into Dylan in the hall and asks him out to a movie that evening.
-He looks really uncomfortable, and evasively tells her he can't because he has plans with his father.
-She suggests going on another night, and says they can't allow their fathers to come between their relationship.
-Boy is she about to have a painfully rude awakening.
-Dylan crisply replies, “It's just business.”
-Ouch.
-Brenda wisely gives up on the conversation and heads off to class while Dylan stares after her with a guilty and sheepish look on his face.
+He looks really uncomfortable and evasively tells her he can't because he has plans with his father.
+She suggests going on another night and says they can't allow their fathers to come between their relationship.
+She really is about to have a painfully rude awakening.
+Dylan crisply replies, "It's just business" so Brenda wisely gives up on the conversation and heads off to class while Dylan stares after her with a sheepish look on his face.

 DJ booth.
 An excited Ahn-drea barges into the booth to show off her newly highlighted hair to Donna and David.
-Donna assures her it looks great and David bullshits her and tells her she looks stunning.
+Donna assures her it looks great and David bullshits her about how stunning she looks.
 After Ahn-drea leaves, David remarks to Donna that her hair looks exactly the same as it always did.
-Donna disagrees and insists that it looks “highlighty”.
+Donna disagrees and insists that it looks "highlighty".
+Sort of.

 The Blaze newsroom.
 Brandon boasts to Steve about how he made another $100 on basketball game bets, and Steve once again declares that betting on basketball games is for suckers.
 He's starting to sound like a broken record.
 Ahn-drea, who's still on a high because of her imperceptible red highlights, enters the room and stares at Brandon and Steve expectantly.
 Brandon and Steve say hello to her, and neither notices her hair.
 She presses the issue and comes right out and asks them if they notice anything different about her, and Steve asks, "New glasses?"
 No. Brandon asks, "A new vest?"
 Strike two.
 Steve then finally remembers their conversation from a couple of days ago and fake exclaims, "You did it, huh?"
 He remarks that it's not a radical change, which he knows is something she wanted to avoid.
 Brandon still has no idea what they're talking about, and no one bothers filling him in, and it totally doesn't matter.

 Brandon breezes into class and takes his seat beside Dylan, who apologizes for acting like a little bitch when he busted Brandon's chops about not attending his father's party.
 Brandon admits he probably could have gotten out of work in order to go, but Dylan assures him he doesn't have to prove he's a good friend...he already knows he is.
 He then breaks the news that he probably won't be spending any more time around the Walsh house, and accurately predicts that Brenda won't want to see him or even hear his name being uttered for awhile.
-Brandon seems pretty indifferent when he asks if it's really over this time, and Dylan confirms that his two year nightmare of dating Brenda has finally come to an end.
+Brandon seems pretty indifferent when he asks if their toxic cesspool of a relationship is really, definitely, absolutely over this time, and Dylan confirms that, yep, his two year nightmare of dating Brenda has finally come to a merciful end.